Team-Memers/Fatal-Engine/README.md

 If you want some external sources that will better walk you through how to compile the game, look no further than the [base game github](https://github.com/ninjamuffin99/Funkin) and [FNF Source Code Guide](https://gamebanana.com/tuts/13798), I really hope they help you out!

 ----------------------------------------------
-Thank you for checking out my engine!
-Got any questions?
-DM me at Shubs#0404 on Discord!
+Thank you for checking out the engine!
+Got any questions, feel free to ask!
 ----------------------------------------------